joendres/nextcloud-filelink/README.md

 1. Log in.
 1. Depending on your cloud version you now have different views:
     * In Nextcloud you see the "Dashboard", just continue to the next step.
-    * In Opencloud, ownCloud and ownCloud Infinite Scale your see the "Files" app.
+    * In Opencloud, ownCloud Classic and ownCloud Infinite Scale your see the "Files" app.
      Continue to the next step.
     * If you are neither in the "Dashboard" nor the "Files" app, click on the folder icon in the cloud's top menu to go to the "Files" app.